AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 ```
 ## Limitations

-IPv6, NAT, source ports and contexts are not supported.
+IPv6, NAT, source ports and multiple contexts are not supported.

 ## Collecting data